gardenofegan/northdearbornpantry-hugo/site/content/how-to-help/_index.md

 ---
-title: "How to Help"
+title: How to Help
-image: /img/about-jumbotron.jpg
+image: /img/scouts.jpg
 ---
 **Drivers Needed**    Drivers are needed for our box trucks.
 We use these trucks to pick up goods that local businesses have generously donated - no CDL is needed to drive the small truck.
 We can use more CDL drivers for the large truck.